Courtesy of Friends of Acadia.

 Stephanie Clement’s clear drive to champion the park is born out of her love for it.
 She appreciates that Acadia is “among our large natural national parks, a truly family-friendly destination with a wide diversity of trails accessible to the youngest and oldest visitor.”
 That said, there are also the iron rung trails for people looking for a challenge.
 Acadia is full of places that both the super young and older folks can enjoy.
 She also loves how the park is surrounded by villages with historic charm and plenty of amenities where you can bike along carriage roads that are car-free.
 Or ride a horse!
 She also appreciates that the park has a range of activities from climbing cliff faces that look out over the ocean to enjoying a meandering drive along the coast.

 But if Stephanie was going to pick a single “don’t miss” activity, she would recommend anyone visiting should experience the early morning or late afternoon in the park when it is quieter and fewer people are there so you can really have it to yourself.
-Additionally, she recommends everyone take the time to visit different sections of the park and not just drive Ocean Drive to the top of Cadillac mountain and stop at Jordan house for lunch.
+Additionally, she recommends everyone take the time to visit different sections of the park and not just drive Ocean Drive to the top of Cadillac mountain and stop at Jordan Pond House for lunch.
 That’s a great trip, but the park has so many other wonderful parts including the miles of carriage trails, Schoodic Peninsula and Isle Au Haut.
 And if you visit in the winter when the snow is good the carriage roads offer unparalleled cross country skiing.

 Stephanie’s best recent trip in the park was this winter when much of the Park Loop Road closes to vehicles.
 She loved walking right along the ocean with no traffic.
 Those visits to connect with the landscape help fuel her work.